brunoton/return-to-consciousness/complete-essay.md

 The framework aligns remarkably with quantum mechanics, suggesting that quantum fields might be the extrinsic appearance of fundamental conscious processes.
 It offers resources for understanding evolution as the complexification of dissociative structures.
 It even provides a framework for understanding mental health and illness in terms of dissociative boundary dysfunction.

+### On Meta-Consciousness: A Departure from Kastrup

+Kastrup argues that universal consciousness is probably not meta-conscious—not self-aware or personal at its fundamental level.
+His reasoning: meta-consciousness emerged through biological evolution, suggesting it is a product of dissociation rather than a feature of the undissociated ground.

+Grego (2025) identifies a tension here.
+Kastrup's conclusion relies on scientific models—evolutionary development in spacetime—that his own framework treats as representations, not fundamental reality.
+Why use the appearance to characterize what lies beneath it?

+This essay sides with Grego.
+Contemplative traditions represent millennia of direct investigation into consciousness, and they consistently report that de-dissociation reveals presence, clarity, and compassion—qualities characterizing meta-conscious awareness.
+This evidence, precisely because it comes from less-dissociated states, deserves serious epistemic consideration at least equivalent to third-person models.
+Readers should note this represents an extension compatible with analytic idealism, not a strict entailment.

+By ‘meta-conscious’ this essay does not imply anthropomorphic agency or psychological personality, but the presence of reflexive awareness, intelligible directionality, and intrinsic capacity for self-manifestation in coherent, meaningful ways.

 ## Part IV: Cross-Cultural Convergence {#part-iv-convergence}